joshb738/Election_Analysis/README.md

 6. Based on the popular vote, **Diane DeGette** was the winner of the election with **73.8%** of the total vote and **272,892** votes.

-## Election Audit Summary
+## Election Audit summary
-This python script can be reused to analyze any election data with the following minor modifications:
+The python script used to perform this analysis can be reused to analyze any election with the following minor modifications:
--
+1.